crashoverride777/swifty-ads/README.md

 # Final Info

 The sample project is the basic Apple spritekit template.
 It now shows a banner Ad on launch and an interstitial ad randomly when touching the screen.
-After 5 clicks all ads will be removed to simulate what a removeAds button would do.
+After a certain amount of clicks all ads will be removed to simulate what a removeAds button would do.

-Please feel free to let me know about any bugs or improvements, I am by no means an expert.
+Please feel free to let me know about any bugs or improvements.

 Enjoy